theAvoidact.com

 AVOID Act deadline calculator

-The interactive deadline calculator on this site computes your applicable filing deadline based on answer date, claim type, and other case-specific factors.
+The interactive deadline calculator on this site computes your applicable filing deadline based on answer date and case-specific factors.
 Free to use with no registration required.

 Learn more